Computing a Link Diagram from its Exterior: Introduction

 \begin{finddiag} Input a triangulation $\cT$ of a knot exterior $\eK$, output a diagram of $K$. \end{finddiag}

 If the input triangulation $\cT$ is guaranteed to be that of a knot exterior (in fact, this is decidable by Algorithm S of \cite{JacoSedgwick2003}), then a useless algorithm to find $D$ is just this: start generating all knot diagrams, triangulate each exterior, and then do Pachner moves (see Section~\ref{sec: Pachner}) on these triangulations.
 Since any two triangulations of a compact 3-manifold are connected by a sequence of such moves, one eventually stumbles across $\cT$, thus finding a diagram for the underlying knot.
-We do not explore the computational complexity of \FindDiagram\ here (though it is at least exponential space by Theorem~\ref{thm: fib} in \AppendixRef{sec: torus}{E}), but rather give the first algorithm that is highly effective in practice.
+We do not explore the computational complexity of \FindDiagram\, beyond showing it is at least exponential space in Theorem~\ref{thm: fib}, but rather give the first algorithm that is highly effective in practice.
 We work more generally with links, where a \emph{link} is a disjoint union of knots.
-While a link exterior does not uniquely determine a link \cite[Figure 9.28]{Adams1994}, this indeterminacy is removed by specifying meridional curves for the link; hence we require such curves as part of the input in Section~\ref{sec: outline}.
+While a link exterior does not uniquely determine a link \cite[Figure 9.28]{Adams1994}, this indeterminacy is removed by specifying meridional curves for the link, see Section \ref{sec: dehn}; hence we require such curves as part of the input in Section~\ref{sec: outline}.
 Figures~\ref{fig: cong 1} and \ref{fig: cong 2} show diagrams that were found by our method; these are the first known diagrams of these particular link exteriors, see Section~\ref{sec: cong}.